5 min read

 by Toni Brannagan | June 05, 2019

-Just be mindful that you’re not over-exerting your body — take the breaks you need, don’t ever try to *push through* pain, and make sure you’re wearing a comfy pair of light, moisture-wicking undies (oooor check out our fancy new line of period-absorbing activewear!) to keep things ~fresh~ down there, while you’re at it!
+Just be mindful that you’re not over-exerting your body — take the breaks you need, don’t ever try to push through pain, and make sure you’re wearing a comfy pair of light, moisture-wicking undies (or check out our line of period-absorbing activewear!) to keep things ~fresh~ down there, while you’re at it!

 Here are some of the benefits of keeping things active while you flow: